Oleksandr Usyk: Usyk vs. Huck

+Unified cruiserweight champion

 Usyk vs. Briedis

 Usyk would next fight Mairis Briedis (23–0, 18 KOs) following the latter's win over Perez via unanimous decision.
 In November 2017, it was reported the fight would take place on 27 January 2018 in Riga, Latvia, a week before Gassiev vs. Dorticos takes place.
 Arēna Rīga was confirmed as the location by Comosa's Chief Boxing Officer Kalle Sauerland.
 Usyk came in at 199.5 pounds and Briedis weighed 199.1 pounds.
-Usyk moved on to the final of the tournament after defeating Briedis via majority decision.
+Usyk moved on to the final of the tournament after winning a close fight against Briedis via majority decision.
 With a high work rate, Usyk controlled most of the fight with his jab, applying pressure when needed.
 Briedis was credited with landing the harder punches.
 The opening four rounds were closely contested, with Usyk receiving a cut over his right eye from an accidental clash of heads in the third round.
 From round five, Usyk became busier and took control of the fight, although he was still hit with some hard shots to the head from Briedis.
 One judge scored the fight 114–114, whilst the remaining two judges scored the fight 115–113 in favour of Usyk, giving him the win.
 After the fight, Usyk stated it was the hardest fight of his career.
 According to CompuBox Stats, Usyk landed 212 of 848 punches thrown (25%) and Briedis was more accurate, landing 195 of his 579 thrown (33.7%).
 Usyk landed 40% of his power punches.
 Many boxers and pundits praised the fight.